zyanfx/Zyan/README.md

 ## Why use Zyan Communication Framework?

-### Easy to use
+* **Easy to use**.
 Zyan is very easy to learn and use.
 It provides clean intuitive API (see examples below) for hosting and accessing remote components.

-### Supports desktop and mobile
+* **Supports desktop and mobile**.
 Zyan runs on Windows, Linux, MacOS and Android platforms supporting [Microsoft .NET 3.5+](http://www.microsoft.com/net), [Mono 2.10+](http://mono-project.com) or [Mono for Android 4.7+](http://xamarin.com/monoforandroid) frameworks.

-### Compact and secure
+* **Compact and secure**.
 Supports transparent realtime traffic compression and encryption, even on mobile devices.
 Doesn't require digital certificates.

-### Unobtrusive
+* **Unobtrusive**.
 All you need is plain .NET classes and interfaces: no ServiceContract/OperationContract attributes, no MarshalByRefObjects are necessary.

-### Multiprotocol
+* **Multiprotocol**.
 Supports TCP, HTTP and Named pipes natively on most platforms.
 Extensibility model allows plugging any custom transport protocols.

-### Full duplex TCP
+* **Full duplex TCP**.
 Supports bidirectional TCP communication through client-side NAT and firewalls.

-### LINQ-enabled
+* **LINQ-enabled**.
 Supports LINQ queries to the remote components.
 Allows passing serialized LINQ expressions over network and generating anonymous classes on demand.

-### Extensible
+* **Extensible**.
 Plug in custom transport protocols, session manager, authentication provider, and more.
 Build loosely coupled client-server systems using Zyan and MEF.

-### Supports events
+* **Supports events**.
 Distributed events are as easy as button_Click in Windows Forms applications.
 Distributed Event-Based Components (EBC) are supported out-of-the-box.

-### Supports duck typing
+* **Supports duck typing**.
 Zyan is able to host component that matches an interface, but doesn't implement it.

-### Unit tested
+* **Unit tested**.
 Zyan code is extensively covered with unit tests and integrational tests.
 Integrational tests are executed on Windows and Linux using Mono.

-### Enterprise ready
+* **Enterprise ready**.
 Zyan Framework is used in commercial enterprise applications.
 Check out the *Who uses Zyan Communication Framework* section of the website.

-### Well-documented
+* **Well-documented**.
 Comprehensive documentation covers all aspects of Zyan API.
 Check out source code repository for several example application.

-### Actively supported
+* **Actively supported**.
 Our community provides free technical support in English, German and Russian.
 Most of your questions are answered within hours!

-### Absolutely free
+* **Absolutely free**.
 Zyan is distributed under the terms of MIT license.
 It can be used in any applications, including closed-source and commercial.

 ## What does the application code look like?